-Don't forget during the castle fight, she shoots a guard with an arrow, then stabs one with another arrow and follows that by throwing it into the chest of another guard.
+Don't forget during the castle fight, she shoots a guard with an arrow, then stabs one with another arrow and follows that by throwing the same one into the chest of another guard.

 Reepicheep: Yes, and we'll throw them at the Telmarines! (sarcasm washed away) Shut up.

 Yes, yes he does.
-As does the centaur that's stuck on the wrong side of the gate in that scene who sees his father, nods at him, then turns around and rides into the guards attacking the the others stuck behind that gate.
+As does the centaur that's stuck on the wrong side of the gate in that scene who sees his father, nods at him, then turns around and rides into the guards.
 They will kill him, but by Aslan, he'll take them down with him.

-Lucy gets a Crowning Moment of Awesome near the end. the enemy army is retreating across a bridge from the Narnian army, when Lucy appears at the far end.
-She draws a small knife.
-The army stops in its tracks.
+Lucy gets a Crowning Moment of Awesome near the end.
+The enemy army is retreating across a bridge from the Narnian army, when Lucy appears at the far end.
+The minute she draws her dagger, the army stops in its tracks.
 Then again, there's a lion (which is God) standing right beside her.

 To be fair, they stop before they even see Aslan.
 It's almost like they did the math and knew exactly who she was.
 Aslan was just the confirmation that they were indeed screwed.